Rusty Glover

 Rusty Glover (born April 17, 1966) is an American politician and former teacher who served in the Alabama Senate, representing the 34th district from 2006 to 2018.
 Previously, he was a member of the Alabama House of Representatives, representing the 102nd district from 2002 to 2006.
-He unsuccessfully ran as a Republican candidate for Lieutenant Governor of Alabama in the 2018 election cycle, as well as for State Auditor of Alabama in 2022.
+He ran as a Republican candidate for Lieutenant Governor of Alabama in the 2018 election cycle, as well as for State Auditor of Alabama in 2022.

 Early life and career

 Glover was born in Mobile, Alabama, on April 17, 1966.
 He attended B.C.
 Rain High School in Mobile.
 After graduation, he studied at Faulkner State Community College, where he earned an associate's degree.
 He then attended the University of South Alabama, where he attained a BSc. in secondary education, an M.A. in history, and a M.Ed. in secondary education.

 Glover taught history at Mary G. Montgomery High School in Semmes, Alabama, for 25 years, in addition to coaching baseball and football there.